GaLactic-Acid/Snake-game/README.md

 - Add extra obstacles which get more difficult as the game progresses
 - Create a menu to select gameModes
 - More details to the snake and background
-- Refine the code for 'eyes' in "Snake.java" for easier readibility and less concisiveness
+- Refine the code for 'eyes' in "Snake.java" for easier readibility and ability to edit
 - Make game animation more fluent (snake movement is chunky as of now)